mattrips/scratchPad/Protocol Conformance.md

 The selected set of witnesses for a particular type's conformance to a protocol is referred to as a protocol conformance.

-&#9724;   Metaphorically, each protocol conformance is an immutable struct dictionary with protocol requirements as keys and witnesses as values:
+&#9724;   Metaphorically, each protocol conformance is an immutable struct containing the type, the protocol to which theand their dictionary with protocol requirements as keys and witnesses as values:
 ```
-struct ProtocolConformance {
+struct ConformanceDeclaration {
 	let type: Type // must be struct, enum or class
 	let protocol: Type // must be a protocol
+}
+struct ProtocolConformance {
+	let declaration:
 	let witnessDictionary: Dictionary<ProtocolRequirement, Witness>
 }
 ```